fgomezvela/DXWebTask/README.md

 * A Java-based RESTFul Api with two simple methods GET and POST.
 A simple client based on AngularJS and Boostrap invokes these methods in the top of the application.
 The project was created with maven for project management.
 * As alternative solution I have developed a different solution based on MongoDB+NodeJS+AngularJS+JBootstrap.
 Note that You have to install NodeJS and MongoDB in your computer to test it.

-All files in the projects are properly commented.
+All files in both projects are properly commented.

 Files
 =====

 * Java based App (Folder): Contains two files: DXWebTask.war file to deploy on a Server and DXWebTask.zip with the files and folders of the maven web JAVA project.

 * DXWebTaskAlternative (Folder): This folder contains the files of the Node and MongoDB based solution, including the sample data (subfolder "data")

 References